mbitsnbites/bs/spec/bsvm.md

 The BSVM (BS Virtual Machine) is a simple byte code machine with the following properties:

 * 32-bit register machine.
-* There are 256 32-bit registers:
+* There are 255 32-bit registers and one CC register.
-  * 254 general purpose registers, R1 - R254.
-  * One register is always zero: Z (alias for R0).
-  * One register is the stack pointer: SP (alias of R255).
 * Variable length instruction encoding (1-6 bytes per instruction).
 * A flat memory space (containing both program and data).
 * No memory management (memory management is implemented by the byte code).

-## Design goals
+# Design goals

 The BSVM is designed to be feasible to implement in a variety of different languages and environments, including script languages such as Bash and PowerShell.

 Furthermore, a BSVM implementation should be very small, so that it is feasible to include the complete runtime along with your BS scripts (for instance in a Git repository or in a tar archive), without requiring any installation or dependencies.

-The BS interpreter is compiled for the BSVM target and can thus run on just about any machine, without requiring any installation.
+The BS interpreter is compiled for the BSVM target and should thus run on just about any machine, without requiring any installation.

+# Memory

+The memory of the BSVM can be seen as a flat byte array, starting at memory address 1 (some implementations forbid access to memory address zero).
+All memory locations may be read from and written to.

+Most resources that the VM needs access to is located in the memory, including:

+* Program code.
+* Constant data.
+* The stack.
+* The heap.

+In theory the BSVM could provide up to 2GB of memory, but most BSVM implementations are limited to significantly less than that.

+Memory management is not implemented by the BSVM, so it is up to the byte code program to implement memory management (e.g. memory allocation routines).

+# Startup

+The BSVM is responsible for initializing the execution enviornment as follows:

+1. Load the byte code into memory, starting at address 1.
+2. Clear the CC register.

+(Not yet implemented: Load the BS script and command line arguments into memory).

+After initialization, the BSVM starts program execution at address 1.

+**NOTE:** *The contents of general purpose registers and unused parts of the memory are undefined.
+A program must initialize registers and memory locations before use (failure to do so will result in undefined behavior).*

+# Instructions

 ## Instruction encoding